App Registrations, Enterprise Apps, and Service Principals

 Role-based access control

 Application publishing and proxy

-One thing I want to make clear is that these 3 resources live at the Azure AD / tenant level.
+One thing I want to make clear is that these 3 resources live at the Azure AD "tenant" level.
 Permissions to manage these 3 items are handled via Azure AD roles.
-For more about the differences between Azure AD Roles and Azure RBAC Roles, see my article here: https://www.nathannellans.com/post/azure-ad-roles-azure-rbac-roles-and-classic-administrator-roles
+For more about the differences between Azure AD Roles and Azure RBAC Roles, please see my article here.

 How to access: Azure Portal > Azure Active Directory > App registrations

 This is how you globally define your application.
 Only one global definition (App Registration) exists.
-This App Registration lives in your Azure AD (the “home” directory), and it gets its own globally unique ID.
-Even if you allow other companies to use your application in a separate, unrelated Azure AD tenant, there still exists only one App Registration, and it exists in your Azure AD tenant.
+This App Registration lives in your Azure AD (the “home” tenant), and it gets its own globally unique ID.
+Even if you allow other companies to use your application, there still exists only one App Registration, and it exists in your Azure AD tenant.